ResearchIT/pronto-user-docs/docs/pronto/r.md

 This will list all the available packages.
 You can navigate through the list to see which R packages are available.
 (You can go down the list by pressing the spacebar or 'D' key)

-Alternatively, you can run "module spider <package\_name>" to search for a specific package.
+Alternatively, you can run `module spider <package_name>` to search for a specific package.

 Please read the next section for some issues with this solution.